d12frosted/elpa-mirror/gnu/vertico-readme.txt

 11.7 Tramp hostname and username completion ───────────────────────────────────────────

-  *NOTE:* On upcoming Emacs 30 and the upcoming Tramp 2.6.0.2 the workarounds described in this section will likely become unnecessary, since the Tramp maintainer improved the relevant completion tables.
-Confirmation would be welcome if you already use a very recent build of Emacs master.
+  *NOTE:* On upcoming Emacs 30 and Tramp 2.6.0.2 the workarounds described in this section are not necessary anymore, since the relevant completion tables have been improved.

   In combination with Orderless or other non-prefix completion styles like `substring' or `flex', host names and user names are not made